slouc/concurrency-in-scala-with-ce/README.md

 }
 ```

-Code is pretty straightforward - we have a recursive loop that goes on forever, and all it does is print out some ID (e.g. "A" or "B").
+Code is pretty straightforward - we have a recursive loop that goes on forever, and all it does is print out some ID ("A" or "B").

-What gets printed out is an endless stream of "A", because first fiber never shifts (that is, never cooperatively yields) and the second fiber never gets a chance to be run.
+What gets printed out when we run the above program is an endless stream of "A", because first fiber never shifts (that is, never cooperatively yields) so the second fiber never gets a chance to run.

-Now let's add the shifting to the above code snippet:
+Now let's add the shifting part to the above code snippet:
 ```
 def loop(id: String)(i: Int): IO[Unit] = for {
   _ <- IO(printThread(id))